 to the beginning of movies.

-A particularly egregious example of the use of narration is the movie, Ready Player One (2018).
+A particularly egregious example of the use of narration is the movie Ready Player One (2018).
 Narration at the beginning of the movie extends for ten minutes!
 If you don't believe me, time it yourself.
 I would have understood the movie's plot, mood, and theme just as much without the children's-reading-time even with no change in filming or visual editing because I could see what was happening during the reading.
-There is an additional five minutes of narration throughout the film, making a grand total of at least fifteen minutes.
+There is an additional five minutes of narration throughout the film, totaling at least fifteen minutes.
 That's over ten percent of the length of the movie!
 Why not just produce a radio show and save the hundreds of millions of dollars spent on CGI?

 One of the best movies ever made is Citizen Kane (1941).
-It was so well done that while watching the movie I had to keep reminding myself it was fiction.
+It was so well done that while watching the movie, I had to keep reminding myself that it was fiction.
 It is that good!
 However, the movie has one drawn-out, painful, egregious flaw.
 The first twelve minutes of the film consists of narration that tells the entire story of Charles Foster Kane's life.
-Then for the next 107 minutes, we get to see his life again.
+Then, in the next 107 minutes, we get to see his life again.
 Why would a film give the entire plot away, from beginning to end, at the beginning of the show?

 But it gets worse.